It’s been fun to end Summer with a few Fall crafts. Since I love Summer SO much I am sharing How To Decorate Pumpkins with Sea Shells and Driftwood.

 It’s been fun teaching you How To Decorate Pumpkins with Sea Shells and Driftwood.

 It’s always enjoyable to have you here.
-When are YOU going to make your own Beach Style Pumpkin for Fall?
+When are YOU going to make your own Coastal Style Pumpkin for Fall?
 I would love to see it.

 Make it a great day.